 Revision of the Product Documentation

-Integral combination products that are approved on or after May 26, 2021, or undergo a significant change on or after that date must comply with the new requirements of Article 117 of the EU MDR.
+Integral combination products approved on or after May 26, 2021, or that have undergone a significant change on or after that date must comply with the new requirements of Article 117 of the EU MDR.
 This means that the Medicinal Product Dossier must contain a "Medical Device Chapter", organized according to the structure of the General Safety and Performance Requirements and including all required supporting documents.

 Revision of the QM Processes

 The new requirements, which are both implicitly and explicitly required by EU MDR Article 117, are largely process standards and results of the medical device development process, which must be integrated into quality management system processes.
-For example, processes should be aligned with the requirements of ISO 14971:2019 and IEC 62366:2017.
+For example, the risk management and usability engineering procedures mentioned above must be integrated into the quality management system processes.
+This means that processes must also be aligned with the requirements of ISO 14971 and IEC 62366.